NDU-CSC311/NDU-CSC311.github.io/README.md

-At this point this site contains the lecture notes only
+At this point this site contains the lecture notes only which can be found [here](/lectures.pdf)

 # Description